Bartvelp/DeepMicrobes_clone/README.md

 Runs fine on CPU for inferance + eval but training is faster on GPU.
 Installation instructions below in orig README.
 # Current problem!
 It seems like the accuracy [as can be seen in this graph](https://imgur.com/DZK5A4k) is reset everytime the model starts training and presumably during evaluation or inference.
-So maybe something to do with the checkpoints?
+So maybe something to do with the checkpoints? perhaps init_weights(), which sets the weights to zero, in models/seq2species.py is saved in the graph and thus the problem?
+Not really sure on how to verify this.
 ## Activate env
 ```bash
 PATH=/home/WUR/grosm002/DeepMicrobes_clones/pipelines:$PATH